 So, I was walking through Main Hall after a couple of quick fights when this suddenly happened.

 Too ill to go all Walter White on this prison though, I opt to crash as long as I can, and hope the guard accidentally gets stuck behind a bed for a few hours.
-You wouldn't think that happened very often.
+You might not think that happens very often.
 Please.
 These idiots can get stuck even without a bed in the way.

 In this case though, he's in an active mood and really insistent I clear off after lockdown to go back to my cell.
 I hide under the bed,... but I never was very good at stealth.